 Chair: David Darrell-Lambert

-Volunteers wanted for New Bird Atlas
+Volunteers wanted for Breeding Bird Survey

 We currently have two message boards (sometimes called newsgroups or e-groups), intended as on-line forums where members can exchange information and news.
 LNHS Members is a general forum, and LNHS Invertebrates is a specialist forum about invertebrates.
 Only current members of the LNHS who have paid the appropriate annual subscription can join these message boards.
 For more information about how to join go to our page.

 There is another Yahoo message board for the London area which many LNHS members participate in.
 This is independent, so you don't have to be an LNHS member to join, but you will still have to be registered with Yahoo and apply to the moderator of the group.
 For details see London Birders.

 © Copyright LNHS 2014

 Photos: Marsh Warbler, Dominic Mitchell; Hobby: David Darrell-Lambert; Cormorant: Mick Massie;